flaviocr2012/Student-Result-Management-System/README.md

 * Delete a result;
 * The list of results is updated, after a student or a course is deleted.

-Developed the back end side!
+Developed the back end side.
+Thanks!